 Meningococcal Disease Information: Each incoming freshman who will be residing in on-campus housing will be required to return a form to the University Housing Business Office indicating that they have received information about meningococcal disease, the availability of the vaccine to prevent contracting the disease, and indicating whether or not the student has chosen to receive the vaccination.

 Campus Information for Required Immunizations

-Entering CSU students are required to present proof of the following immunizations to the CSU campus they will be attending before the beginning of their first term of enrollment.
+Entering CSU students are required to present proof of the following immunizations to the SF State Registrar's Office before the beginning of their first term of enrollment.

 Measles and Rubella

 All new and readmitted students must provide proof of full immunization against measles and rubella prior to enrollment.